johnwight/Getting-Started-with-OAuth-for-Adobe-IO-Solutions/README.md

 # Getting-Started-with-OAuth-for-Adobe-IO-Solutions
-Get OAuth Credentials for Adobe I/O Solutions
+*Get OAuth Credentials for Adobe I/O Solutions.*

 These instructions provide the OAuth steps for obtaining credentials on the [Adobe I/O Console](https://console.adobe.io) or by using code to make API calls to Adobe Identity Management System (IMS) endpoints.